loading...

 • Event participant shirts are made from 100% recycled polyester.
 In addition to reducing waste, recycled polyester reduces carbon emissions by up to 30% compared to virgin polyester, and helps Nike divert an average of 1 billion plastic bottles annually from landfills and waterways.

-• Following the race, volunteers hand out sustainability produced Michigan Apples, a locally sourced and healthy treat to refuel runners in the Runner Refreshment area.
+• Following the race, volunteers will hand out sustainability produced Michigan Apples, a locally sourced and healthy treat to refuel runners in the Runner Refreshment area.

 • RESOURCE MANAGEMENT